-In order to effectively conduct active shooter and mass fatality incident response activities, emergency management agencies rely on personal identifying information, as well as, [minimal] healthcare data from first responders and healthcare providers.
+To conduct active shooter and mass fatality incident response activities effectively, emergency management agencies rely on personal identifying information, as well as minimal healthcare data from first responders and healthcare providers.
 Currently, Sections 401.30 and 960.0011, F.S.
 (Marsy's Law), prohibit the disclosure of this information to emergency management agencies.
-Allowing disclosure of personal identifying information, as well as [minimal] healthcare data from first responders and healthcare providers to emergency management agencies in times of disaster will facilitate more effective family reunification and operation of family assistance centers.
+Allowing disclosure of personal identifying information, as well as minimal healthcare data from first responders and healthcare providers to emergency management agencies in times of disaster will facilitate more effective family reunification and operation of family assistance centers.